gryffon/eggofpanku/readme.txt

   2008-Feb-12 Egg of P'an Ku 0.9.01

-	* Double clicking a face down card will not turn it face up.
+	* Double clicking a face down card will now turn it face up.
 Double clicking face up cards will bow/straighten them.
 	* Added a setting in the preferences to log multiplayer games to a file.
 	* Moved a lot of the souce code to files that can be updated without reinstalling.